 As you’ve seen, Weebly started out very strong in this competition.
-It wasn’t enough for a victory as Wix overtook them in the end: 4:3 is the final result.
-In our ranking, they are the top 2 website builders so it makes sense that it was pretty close.
+It wasn’t enough for a victory, though.
+Wix overtook them in the end: 6:5 is the final result.
+In our ranking, they are both top-rated website builders so it makes sense that it was pretty close.

 And then there was our own little experiment where Wix left Weebly behind.
 So is it all clear then, Wix for the win?

 It really depends!
 Here are some pointers should you still be unsure:

 - Wix is better for people who want a website tailored to their industry.
 By that we mean creatives (photographers, artists or musicians), tourism industry (restaurants, hotels) or liberal professions (doctors, accountant, architect etc…) They have beautiful and fitting website templates and easily integrate online bookings.
 Overall, it’s simply a better product.
 Find out more about Wix in our Wix in our review.